 - more easily accepted as evidence that your attorney can deal with your property and financial affairs

 Your power of attorney must be registered if you want your attorney to sell, mortgage or in some cases, lease your land or to deal with shares.
 To register a power of attorney you should take the completed form to Land & Property Information NSW.
-A fee applies.
-Their office will keep an official copy of your power of attorney.
-The original will be returned to you stamped with a registration number.
-Your attorney should use this number when signing on your behalf.
+It’s important to keep in mind that a fee does apply as part of the process.

-You can cancel your power of attorney at any time as long as you are of sound mind.
+You can cancel your power of attorney at any time if you are of sound mind.
 Make sure your attorney knows that you are cancelling it and that you destroy the document.
 You can tell your attorney in person, over the phone or in writing.
 It is best to do it in writing so that your intention is clear to everyone, especially if you have registered it with Land and Property Information NSW.

 Community Legal Centres – Some community legal centres will assist you for free or at low cost.
 Private Solicitors – Many private solicitors will prepare a power of attorney for less than $100.
 The Public Trustee – The Public Trustee will prepare a power of attorney at no cost if they are appointed as the attorney.
 Chamber Magistrates – Chamber magistrates are at most local courts.
 The clerk of the local court can witness an enduring power of attorney.
 This service is free.

 Postal Address: PO Box K1026, Haymarket NSW 2140

 The information in this document is provided to help you plan ahead in relation to your property and financial affairs.
 It is not legal advice.
 If you decide to make a power of attorney, seek legal assistance.